adematti/comet-emu/docs/source/Tutorial/examples.rst

 Quick-start
 -----------

+.. container:: cell markdown

    In this tutorial we will show
      * How to initialise the emulator.
      * How to obtain multipoles for the standard $\Lambda$CDM cosmology.

 Let’s first import ``comet`` as well as other required libraries: